DILiS-lab/pyproteonet/docs/source/index.rst

 Welcome to PyProteoNet's documentation!
 =======================================

-**PyProteoNet** is a Python package for imputation, peptide-to-protein aggregation as well as in silico data creation of proteomics data with a specific focus on the development and evaluation of imputation methods for proteomics.
+**PyProteoNet** is a Python package for imputation, (peptide-to-protein) aggregation/summarization as well as in silico data generation of proteomics data with a specific focus on the development and evaluation of imputation methods for proteomics datasets.

-Mass spectrometry experiments are represented by a set of molecules.
+Datasets are given by a set of interrelated molecules with assigned (abundance) values for multiple samples.
-Generally those molecules are proteins and peptides.
+Values are structured in value columns allowing the representation and comparison of multiple measurements per molecule and sample
+(e.g. measured and imputed abundance values).
-However, the underlying data structures allow for arbitrary molecule types such that additional measurements like mRNA can also be supported.
+While the focus is on datasets consisting of interrelated proteins and peptides as commonly used in proteomics, the underlying data structures allow for arbitrary molecule types such that additional measurements like mRNA can be incorporated.

-Molecules and their relations are represented by a graph structure.
-For example for a regular MS experiment measuring peptide abundances which are then aggregated into protein abundances this results in a graph with proteins and peptides as nodes where every peptide is connected via an edge to all proteins it can be found in.
-One big advantage of this graph structure is the quantifiction and imputation of proteins by taking peptide-to-protein relations into account.
-From a technical point of view this is achived by training a graph neural network (GNN) for protein quantification and imputation.
+Explicitely modeling the relations between different molecules (e.g. proteins and peptides) as well as providing a range of common aggregation as well as imputation methods together with proteomics specific evaluation metrics PyProteoNet is a one-stop shop for applying and benchmarking aggregation and imputation methods for proteomics datasets.

+In addition, new imputation methods can be implemented and benchmarked in PyPoteoNet.
+To this end, PyProteoNet provides functions to transform proteomics dataset into a graph representation as defined by the Deep Graph Library (DGL).
+This allows for the development and integration of new proteomics-specific imputation methods based on graph neural networks (GNNs).
+While two reference GNN-based imputation methods are already implemented, PyProteoNet aim is to provide a plattform for the development of new methods.

 Installation
 ============